piszewc/python-deep-learning-data-science/README.md

-## Piotr Szewc - Data Sience and Deep Learning portfolio
+## Piotr Szewc - Data Science and Deep Learning portfolio

 ## About

-This portfolio is a colection of notebooks, algorithms and resources related to Deep Learning and Data Sience.
-Purpose of this repository is to organise and track my progress and knowlage, provide structured open source/study materials for others.
+This portfolio is a collection of notebooks, algorithms and resources related to Deep Learning and Data Science.
+Purpose of this repository is to organize and track my progress and knowledge, provide structured open source/study materials for others.

 **Table of Contents**